kingharrison/cheer-scoring/README.md

 #### Elemental Skills

 Any skill that was allowed in a previous level is considered an elemental skill, and not used for any difficulty scoring.
 These skills would be used for transitional or choreographical purposes.
 There is no penalty for performing elemental skills. **EXAMPLE** A forward roll in Level 2 would be consdered an elemental skill.

+#### Iterations

+One of the core concepts of this scoring system is something inherrently happening in cheerleading anyway, and that is iterations.
+Every skill has an interation to it that makes it more difficult.
+These iterations involve chaining together multiple skills to create combos, or performing a skill to a more difficult level.
+These benchmarks happen based off the legality of what is performed in level.
+Once we talk about examples, this will make more sense.

+Iterations are:
+* Multipe newly available skills performed together without stopping
+* Non-repetive elemental skills added to newly availabe skills
+* Building skills performed / caught at a higher level of extension, to a body position, or using less bases

+This leads us to the letter classification of skills

 #### A Skills